Who is Nicholas Devore and how is he related to the Devore and Deveaux families from colonial New York and New Jersey?

 This is purely speculation; we don’t know for sure.
-The only reference we have is a SAR application naming his parents Nicholas and Susanna Fleury Devore, but that couple has no records I could find.
+The only reference we have is a SAR application naming his parents Nicholas and Susanna Fleury Devore, but that couple have no records I could find.
 These two people might not even exist.
 If someone has found records for this couple, I’d love to see them.

-Logically, because Nicholas is in the Sussex, NJ area in the early 1770s, he would be part of Daniel of Hunterdon’s family line, or part of the Devore/Devoe/DeFour family that goes from New York City to Long Island.
+Logically, because Nicholas is in the Sussex, NJ area in the early 1770s, he would be part of Daniel Devore of Hunterdon’s family line, or part of the Devore/Devoe/DeFour family that goes from New York City to Long Island.
 Some possible fathers for Nicholas (of course, we still need to include the men with wills, in case Nicholas is not named because he already received his inheritance).
 If Nicholas is truly born 1732:

 - Cornelius Devore, son of Daniel, has space between 1729-1742 for children

-- John Devore of Chester, PA (I don’t know much about him, and he could be the son of Daniel of Hunterdon or Abraham of North Tarrytown, NY
+- John Devore of Chester, PA (I don’t know much about him, and he could be the son of Daniel of Hunterdon or Abraham of North Tarrytown, NY)

 - Jacobus/James Devore.
 His first known children are born 1739 when he is at least 30 years old.
 It’s entirely possible he has more children, and because he and Nicholas show up at the same time in Washington, PA, there’s a definite connection.

 - Matheus/Mathias/Mathew Devore.
 He goes to Edgefield, SC sometime before 1787.
 His first known child is born 1750 when Matheus is 40 years old.
 He’s got lots of room for more children.

 - David Devore.
 His first known child is born when David is 36 years old, so he’s got lots of space for more children.